Skip to main content

 Overview

-The Koverse Data Platform (KDP) Spark Connector is built using the Spark 3 DatasourceV2 framework and it uses Scala 2.12.
+The Koverse Spark Connector is built using the Spark 3 DatasourceV2 framework and it uses Scala 2.12.
 It works just like built-in data sources such as the JSON data source or the JDBC data source.

-It’s an intuitive and powerful tool for using KDP to store your datasets before and after Spark transformations.
+It’s an intuitive and powerful tool for using Koverse to store your datasets before and after Spark transformations.

 Installation